lj-ditrapani/typescript-overview/README.md

 - readonly, const
 - module exports
 - structural vs nominal typing
-- smart casts in switch
+- smart casts in reduce
   - cannot access head or tail of list until type is proven to be cons
-  - exhaustive

 Todo app example